How Much Does Rehab Cost? The Cost of Different Addiction Treatment Programs

-- Size of the program—whether it’s a large program with more participants or a smaller, more intimate rehab.
+- Size of the addiction treatment program: A large program with more participants may cost less than a smaller, more intimate program.

-- Amenities offered—such as a swimming pool, an on-site gym, massage therapy, nutrition counseling, and more.
+- Amenities offered: Some facilities offer various amenities, such as a swimming pool, on-site gym, massage therapy, nutrition counseling, and more.

 Whether you choose to participate in a more standard addiction rehab program that is fully staffed with qualified medical and mental health treatment professionals or you opt for more upscale, luxury treatment, you can find an addiction rehab that fits your personal needs and budget.